phw198/OutlookGoogleCalendarSync/docs/issue_template.md

 :memo: Please use the below template to report your issue.
+:paperclip: To aid investigation of this issue, please provide your OGcalsync.log file ([see instructions](https://github.com/phw198/OutlookGoogleCalendarSync/wiki/Reporting-problems#posting-your-ogcalsynclog-file)).

 ----